-- If you are experiencing a burning sensation when eating or drinking, try taking an antacid before your meals.
+- If you feel a burning sensation when you eat or drink, try taking an antacid before your meals.

 - If swallowing is painful, try rinsing your mouth with a local anesthetic or taking a pain medication prescribed by your health care provider before you eat.

 - Do not talk with food in your mouth.